DrPaulBrewer/decorated-google-drive/README.md

 As of Oct 2017, the Google Drive REST API and googleapis.drive nodeJS libraries do not let you directly search for `/work/projectA/2012/Oct/customers/JoeSmith.txt`.

-The search can be done, by either searching for any folder named JoeSmith and hoping there's no duplicates, or by searching the root folder for `/work` then searching `/work` for `projectA` and continuing down the chain.
+The search can be done, by either searching for any file named JoeSmith.txt and hoping there's no duplicates, or by searching the root folder for `/work` then searching `/work` for `projectA` and continuing down the chain.
 In the library I wrote functional wrappers on `googleapis.drive` so that `findPath` becomes a functional Promise `p-reduce` of an appropriate folder search on an array of path components.
-But you can simply call `drive.x.findPath` or `drive.x.appDataFolder.findPath` as follows:
+Now you can simply call `drive.x.findPath` or `drive.x.appDataFolder.findPath` as follows:

     drive.x.findPath('/work/projectA/2012/Oct/customers/JoeSmith.txt').then((fileMetaData)=>{...})